 Besides, people are more likely to visit legitimate sites than unfamiliar ones.
 A popular site that gets infected is like a Typhoid Mary.
 When legitimate sites stay safe, that’s a significant reduction in the problem.

-Sheer quantity is important in DDoS attacks.
+The sheer quantity is important in DDoS attacks.
 Any efforts that significantly reduce the ability to send malicious packets over the Internet will reduce the maximum effectiveness of these attacks.

 Actions to take

-The most basic precaution to take in outbound security is placing filters on outgoing email.
+The most basic precaution to take in outbound security is placing filters on outgoing emails.
 They provide a dual benefit.
 First, they prevent malware from sending spam out, which can help sites avoid the possibility of being blacklisted.
 Second, filter reports provide a warning that malware is running in the network.
 Administrators can hunt down and remove the source of spam.

 Only approved mail servers should be able to use port 25 outbound; anyone else using it is probably sending spam.
 The firewall should not only prevent its use but flag the attempt.
 Most likely, a machine has been infected if that happens.